-- 14. If the grievance is not settled after the issuance of the written decision at Step 4 or after the mediation efforts at Step 5, or if no written decision is rendered within the time limits set forth at Step 4, the grievant and the Association jointly may serve upon the General Manager or designee a written notice that a written request for arbitration has been filed with the ERB.
-The request for arbitration must be filed with the ERB within ten calendar days following the date of service of the written decision of the General Manager or his/her designee, or expiration of the time limits set forth in Step 4.
-Failure of the grievant and the Association jointly to serve the written request for arbitration with the ERB within said period shall constitute a waiver of the grievance. - 15.
-If such written notice is served, the Association and the Department shall meet for the purpose of selecting an arbitrator from a list of seven arbitrators furnished by the ERB, within seven calendar days following receipt of said list. - 16.
-Arbitration of a grievance hereunder shall be limited to the formal grievance as originally filed by the grievant to the extent that said grievance has not been satisfactorily resolved.
-The proceedings shall be conducted in accordance with applicable rules and procedures adopted or specified by the ERB, unless the Association and the Department agree to other rules or procedures for the conduct of such arbitration.
+- A. If the written response at Step 3, or mediation, does not settle the grievance, or Management fails to provide a written response within twenty (20) business days of the Step 3 meeting, the Association may elect to serve a written request for arbitration with the ERB.
+A copy of this notice shall be served upon the department's personnel officer.
+The request for arbitration must be filed with the ERB within twenty (20) business days following (a) the date of service of the written response of the General Manager/Commission or the designee, or (b) the last day of the response period provided for in Step 3.
+Failure of the Association to serve a written request for arbitration with the ERB within said period shall constitute a waiver of the grievance. - B. If such written notice is served, the parties shall jointly select an arbitrator from a list of seven arbitrators furnished by the ERB, within ten (10) business days following receipt of said list.
+Failure of the Association to notify the ERB of the selected arbitrator within sixty (60) business days of receipt of said list shall constitute a waiver of the grievance. - C. Arbitration of a grievance hereunder shall be limited to the formal grievance as originally filed by the employee to the extent that said grievance has not been satisfactorily resolved.
+The proceedings shall be conducted in accordance with applicable rules and procedures adopted or specified by the ERB, unless the parties hereto agree to other rules or procedures for the conduct of such arbitration.
+The fees and expenses of the arbitrator shall be shared equally by the parties involved, it being mutually understood that all other expenses including, but not limited to, fees for witnesses, transcripts, and similar costs incurred by the parties during such arbitration, will be the responsibility of the individual party incurring same.

-- 17. The fees and expenses of the arbitrator shall be shared equally by the Association and the Department involved, it being mutually understood that all other expenses including, but not limited to, fees for witnesses, transcripts, and similar costs incurred by the parties during such arbitration, will be the responsibility of the individual incurring same. - 18.
-The decision of an arbitrator resulting from any arbitration of a grievance hereunder shall be advisory only. - 19.
-The decision of an arbitrator resulting from any arbitration of grievances hereunder shall not add to, subtract from, or otherwise modify the terms and conditions of this MOU.
+- D. The decision of an arbitrator resulting from any arbitration of a grievance hereunder shall be advisory only. - E. The decision of an arbitrator resulting from any arbitration of grievances hereunder shall not add to, subtract from, or otherwise modify the terms and conditions of this MOU.